cymtrick/lol/_posts/2014-04-10-iCloud-Notes-XSS.md

 ---
 title: iCloud XXS'ed
 layout: post
 description: iCloud Notes Href XSS.
 At that time, I was lame noob.
-You people understand the expolit seeing the images.
+You people understand the exploit seeing the images.
 ---

 >iCloud Notes Href XSS.
 At that time, I was lame noob.
 You people understand the expolit seeing the images.